← Articles

 Thermistors are popular temperature sensors, but their resistance changes with temperature — meaning the voltage divider they form has a varying output impedance.
 Buffering the divider output gives you stable, accurate ADC readings on an ESP32.

-// Buffered NTC Thermistor Temperature Reading (ESP32)
+// Buffered NTC thermistor temperature reading (ESP32)

 // Uses LM358 voltage follower between divider and ADC